How to remove LDAPCP

 Step 1: Reset property ClaimProviderName in the SPTrustedIdentityTokenIssuer

-Unfortunately, the only supported way to reset property ClaimProviderName is to remove and recreate the SPTrustedIdentityTokenIssuer object, which requires to remove the trust from all the zones where it is used first, which is time consuming.
+Unfortunately, the only supported way to reset property ClaimProviderName is to remove and recreate the SPTrustedIdentityTokenIssuer object, which requires to remove the trust from all the web apps where it is used.

-Alternatively, it’s possible to use reflection to reset this property, but it is not supported and you do this at your own risks.
-Here is the script:
+Alternatively, this property can be reset using .NET reflection, but this is not supported and you do this at your own risks:

 Step 2: Uninstall LDAPCP